dbt-labs/docs.getdbt.com/website/docs/docs/guides/best-practices.md

 * Use prefixes in table names (for example, `stg_`, `fct_` and `dim_`) to indicate which relations should be queried by end users.

 ### Choose your materializations wisely
 [Materializations](materializations) determine the way models are built through configuration.
-As a general rules:
+As a general rule:
 * Views are faster to build, but slower to query compared to tables.
 * Incremental models provide the same query performance as tables, are faster to build compared to the table materialization, however they introduce complexity into a project.